RECLAIMING IMPORT VAT IN THE NETHERLANDS

 The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the Dutch Customs Authorities.

 When sending a Delivered Duty Paid (DDP) shipment to Netherlands, an overseas company handles the shipment to a forwarding agent like FedEx, DHL or UPS, to name but a few.
-The latter arranges customs clearance in Netherlands in the name and on the behalf of the shipper.
+The latter arranges customs clearance in Netherlands in the name and on behalf of the shipper.

-Every overseas company, without any restriction related to the country of incorporation, is eligible to recover import VAT in Netherlands.
+A VAT refund reciprocity agreement is not required at the moment.
+Any overseas company, without any restriction related to the country of incorporation, is eligible to recover import VAT in the Netherlands.

 All the following conditions have to be fulfilled: